zhqingit/BPSP/README.md

 ###### NOTE:
 Here, the BPS region is defined as the 21-34 nucleotides (nt) upstream of the 3SS where most branchpoints are located.
 We also define the PPT region as the 4-15 nt upstream of the 3SS; and the background region as the 187-200 nt upstream of 3SS because no general splice element is reported for this region.
 Noticeably, these regions are only relatively enriched or devoid of corresponding signals, and their contrast will provide a statistical clue on what the true signal looks like.

-##### Required format of the file containing the list of SNVs (-l option):
+##### Required format of the dist_polyn file:

-- column 1 : The name of the chromosome or scaffold
+- column 1 : The name of the heptanucleotide/octanucleotide
-- column 2 : The starting position of the SNV in the chromosome or scaffold (0-based)
+- column 2 : The numbers in the background region
-- column 3 : The ending position of the SNV in the chromosome or scaffold (1-based)
+- column 3 : The numbers in the BPS region
-- column 4 : The name of the gene harboring this SNV; “Inte”: the SNV resides in the Intergenic region
+- column 4 : The numbers in the PPT region

+##### Required format of the prior motif file:

+- column 1 : The name of the position
+- column 2 : The frequencies of A in all positions
+- column 3 : The frequencies of C in all positions
+- column 4 : The frequencies of G in all positions
+- column 5 : The frequencies of T in all positions

+##### Required format of the intron file:

+- column 1 : The id of the intron
-- column 5 : A flag, 1: the SNV belongs to dbSNP; 0: otherwise
+- column 2 : The sequence of the intron
-- column 6 : Strand (+ or -); “#” for “Inte” gene

 ##### Format of the output file: